-The DCP was notified by the U.S. Treasury Department on September 29, 2000, that it is an eligible deferred compensation plan pursuant to IRC Section 457(b).
+In 2000 according to the U.S. Treasury Department, the DCP is an eligible deferred compensation plan pursuant to IRC Section 457(b).
 Therefore, compensation deferred under the DCP, including income attributable to the deferred compensation, will be includible in gross income for the taxable year or years in which amounts are paid or otherwise made available to a participant or a participant's beneficiary in accordance with the terms of the DCP.

 The Small Business Jobs Act of 2010 was signed into law on September 27, 2010.
 It includes a provision to allow those participating in 457(b) plans to do so through a Roth option.
 Those participants who use designated Roth accounts do not receive a deduction from their current income for a contribution to the plan, but their plan earnings and qualified withdrawals from the plan are tax-free.
-The SERB passed a motion at the December 2010 meeting to allow the DCP to implement a Roth 457(b) provision.
+The SERB passed a motion in 2010 to allow the DCP to implement a Roth 457(b) provision.
 The DCP implemented the Roth option in 2012.